-Columbia has nearly 500 student organizations and international students are encouraged to join any group(s) of interest.
+Columbia has nearly 350 student organizations and international students are encouraged to join any group(s) of interest.
 Group categories include academic, activist, advocacy, club sports, competition, cultural, dance, governing boards, humanitarian, community service, Fraternity and Sorority Life, LGBTQA, media, music performance, performance, pre-professional, publications, religious, spiritual, social education, special interest, student councils and theater.
-For a list of those student organizations, please login into Columbia LionLink.
-You can attend the Meet and Greets during NSOP and Activities Day at the beginning of the school year for more information.
+For a list of those student organizations, please go to the Undergraduate Student Life's listing of current organizations.
+There will be programs during the New Student Orientation Program (NSOP) to introduce you to other students with similar interests.
+First-year students should review their Countdown to Columbia information at the beginning of the school year for more information.

 Frequently Asked Questions

 The following is a list of frequently asked questions from across the offices supporting Columbia College and Columbia Engineering collected here in one place for your convenience.
 You can browse by topic/department or search by keyword.